 2. Suitable data centre locations

-In a cloud-centric world, it can be tempting to take the view that your provider’s data centre is out of sight and out of mind.
-However, we wouldn’t recommend that an ecommerce business turns a blind eye to data centre location as it can have a significant impact on the speed of their website for the customers they want to sell to.
-According to one stat from Google, more than half (57%) of mobile shoppers will abandon a website if a page takes more than three seconds to load.
+In a cloud-centric world, it can be tempting to take the view that your provider’s data centre is out of sight and out of mind, risking cloud complacency.
+However, we wouldn’t recommend that an e-commerce business turns a blind eye to the location of a data centre, as it can have a significant impact on the speed of your websites.
+And according to Google, more than half of mobile shoppers will abandon a website if a page takes more than three seconds to load.

 The takeaway?
 If you want to sell to customers in the UK, choose a UK data centre - and, if your provider can’t confirm where your website will be hosted, look elsewhere.

-For some companies, data centre location could also be a critical compliance factor as it may be considered a compliance risk to let personal data leave UK shores.
+For some companies, data centre location could also be a critical compliance factor as it may be considered a compliance risk to let personal data leave UK shores - particularly with Brexit potentially looming on the horizon.

 In addition to a primary data centre that meets your requirements around latency and data residency, check that your provider can offer some level of protection against prolonged unplanned downtime and data loss.
 Examples could include offering remote storage as standard for backups, offering automated backups of your entire environment, or more sophisticated disaster recovery (DR) solutions such as DRaaS.